voxmedia/revenue-hiring/2-debugging-frames/README.md

 [![Remix Frame Project on Glitch](https://cdn.glitch.com/2703baf2-b643-4da7-ab91-7ee2a2d00b5b%2Fremix-button.svg)](https://glitch.com/edit/#!/remix/debugging-frame)

-Remember to update the `iframe` in the parent prject to point to your new frame project!
+Remember to update the `iframe` in the parent project to point to your new frame project!

 ## Conversations and Questions